yonasuriv/dev-databank/README.md

 **Pros:** The description says it all.

 **Cons:** Just the fact it is not as beautiful as the others.

-### MATE

-> Mate provides an intuitive and attractive desktop to Linux users
-> using traditional metaphors.
-MATE is a fork of GNOME 2.

-**Pros:** Simple, Beautiful, Customizable and everything nice

-**Cons:** No Cons except looks a bit traditional.

-### XFCE

-> Xfce embodies the traditional UNIX philosophy of modularity and
-> re-usability.
-It consists of a number of components that provide the
-> full functionality one can expect of a modern desktop environment,
-> while remaining relatively light.
-They are packaged separately and you
-> can pick among the available packages to create the optimal personal
-> working environment.

-**Pros:** Modern and lightweight.
-Has both traditional and modern looks and available to customize.

-**Cons:** Not many complaints here either, but you need to tweak it to make it look more pretty.

 ## Conclusion